We spoke to Ninos Hozaya, Creative Director of PIT Designs, working out of Melbourne, Australia.

 That’s true to some extent, however; the media doesn’t cover the local businesses, opportunities, and the importance of a local presence with a global reach.

 We started our web design journey in April of 2012.
 We made it accessible, affordable and available for the local businesses and community.
 A mix of technical / creative knowledge and understanding the culture made it possible for us to succeed and be able to sell our services.

 Is there a difference between web design/marketing in Iraq and in Australia?

-I think the globalization that technology brings – from internet accessibility, social media reach and marketing channels – all makes for similar consumer behavior!
+I think the globalisation that technology brings – from internet accessibility, social media reach and marketing channels – all makes for similar consumer behaviour!

 Of course there are differences when targeting a specific audience / culture in general than others.

 In Iraq it seemed to be better, faster and cheaper too!
 I guess it’s because Iraq gets the net from Europe..?

 How did you get the name PIT Designs?